peipeiwu1119/peijiewu_academicpage.github.io/_pages/publications.md

 _(note: corresponding author is noted with #; cooperative first author is noted with *;)_<br>
 **2020**  <br>
 1. Wu, P., Meng, X.#, & **Song, L.**, Bayesian space-time modeling of bicycle and pedestrian crash risk by injury severity levels on a macroscopic scale to explore the long-term spatiotemporal effects. <i>Accident Analysis and Prevention</i> (under review)
-1. Li, Y., **Song, L.** & Fan, W.# Day-of-week variations and the temporal instability of factors influencing pedestrian injury severity in pedestrian-vehicle crashes: a random parameters logit approach with heterogeneity in means and variances. <i>Analytic Methods in Accident Research</i> (under review)
 1. Wu, P., Meng, X.#, & **Song, L.** What is the Systematic Risk and Individual Risk of Urban Crashes Based on Different Crash Types?
 Evidence from Shenzhen City, China. <i>Journal of Transportation Research Record</i> (under review)
 1. **Song, L.**,  Fan, W.# and Liu, P., Exploring the effects of connected and automated vehicles at fixed and actuated signalized intersections with different market penetration rates, <i>Journal of Transportation Research Record</i> (under review)
 1. **Song, L.**, Li, Y., Fan, W.# and Liu, P., Mixed Logit Approach to Analyzing Pedestrian Injury Severity in Pedestrian-Vehicle Crashes in North Carolina: Considering Time of Day and Day of Week, <i>Traffic Injury Prevention</i> (under review)